The Horn of Plenty: Inspiration

 Inspiration from other designers was wide-ranging.
-McQueen drew extensively on the fashion of the 1950s for the collection, particularly the hourglass silhouette.
+McQueen drew extensively on the fashion of the 1950s for the collection, particularly the hourglass silhouette popular at the time.
 He made visual allusions to the New Look created by designer Christian Dior, the tweed suits that Coco Chanel was known for, and the little black dress popularised by Hubert de Givenchy.
 There were possible references to later designers as well: the wrap dresses of Yves Saint Laurent, the unusual silhouettes of Cristóbal Balenciaga, a knitted dress with embellishments that suggested the medusa logo of Versace, and a 1990s dress from Comme des Garçons.

-McQueen may also have been referencing the so-called "Hobo couture" collection by John Galliano for Dior.
-Presented in Spring/Summer 2000, Galliano's collection featured clothing made from rubbish like old newspapers and models styled to look homeless, resulting in significant controversy.
-McQueen and Galliano's careers overlapped, and they were frequently compared in the press because of their similarly theatrical styles.
-McQueen, who had a competitive streak, resented the comparison and often sought to emulate or outdo Galliano's ideas in his own work.